Celsius (CELH)

 13. Is Now The Time To Buy Celsius?

-Before making an investment decision, investors should account for Celsius’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in Celsius, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-There’s plenty to admire about Celsius.
-First off, its revenue growth was exceptional over the last three years and is expected to accelerate over the next 12 months.
+In our opinion, Celsius is a solid company.
+First off, its revenue growth was exceptional over the last three years.
 And while its declining operating margin shows the business has become less efficient, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, its projected EPS for the next year implies the company’s fundamentals will improve.
+On top of that, its EPS growth over the last three years has been fantastic.

-Celsius’s P/E ratio based on the next 12 months is 37.2x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in.
+Celsius’s P/E ratio based on the next 12 months is 26.4x.
+At this valuation, there’s a lot of good news priced in.
 Add this one to your watchlist and come back to it later.